Table of Contents Hide

 5. You don’t need a lot of time

 If you’ve got a few days up your sleeve and you’re itching to have a bit of sand, mud and dirt under the wheels, the Holland Track can satisfy a thirst for remote adventure, and it’s only a little more than a half-day’s drive from Perth.
 It’s the type of track that could easily be completed in a couple of days, but we reckon the younger kids (and some adult kids) will appreciate allowing an extra day to explore all the sensational stuff along the way.
 We found the track easily lived up to its hype, and we were stoked to follow in the steps of pioneering legend John Holland and to relish his hard work of blazing the track more than a century ago.

 GETTING THERE: The Holland Track is around 350km in length and runs between the towns of Hyden and Coolgardie.

 SUPPLIES: Limited fuel, mechanical services, accommodation, food and supplies are available in Hyden and Coolgardie, so plan ahead and top up your fuel and supplies before heading out.

-BEST TIME FOR TRAVEL: Spring is a good time to visit when the wildflowers are blooming, temperatures are comfortable, and before the summer heat.
+BEST TIME FOR TRAVEL: Spring is a good time to visit when the wildflowers are blooming and temperatures are comfortable before the summer heat.
 Winter and autumn can also be good due to mild temperatures, but not after rain.
 Rain in any season can render some of the sections impassable.

-WHAT TO TAKE: Other than the BBQs and toilets located at Victoria Rock Nature Reserve, there are no other facilities along the track.
-So you need to be fully self-sufficient for bush camping; consider carrying some recovery gear, and carry your rubbish out.
+WHAT TO TAKE: Other than the barbecues and toilets located at Victoria Rock Nature Reserve, there are no other facilities along the track.
+So you need to be fully self-sufficient for bush camping; consider carrying some recovery gear and carry your rubbish out.